-When Does Coverage Start: Health care coverage begins on the first day of the month, in which the individual files application and eligibility is approved by their local DHHR Office.
-For example, if an individual applies for WVCHIP on January 15, once approved, health care coverage will be back dated to January 1.
+When Does Coverage Start: Health care coverage begins on the first day of the month in which the individual files an application and eligibility is approved by their local DHHR office.
+For example, if an individual applies for WVCHIP on January 15, once approved, health care coverage will be backdated to January 1.

-Participation in WVCHIP Premium requires monthly premium payments.
-Premiums are due by the 1st of the month and are billed a month in advance.
+Participation in WVCHIP Premium requires monthly premium payments: Premiums are due by the 1st of the month and are billed a month in advance.
 To pay online, go to www.chip.wv.gov select "Online Premium Payment" and follow the instructions, or families can mail a check or money order with the Guardian PIN number to WVCHIP, Post Office Box 40237, Charleston, WV 25364.

-Continuing Your Coverage (Re-enrollment).
-WVCHIP members are required to re-determine eligibility every 12 months.
+Continuing Your Coverage (Re-enrollment): WVCHIP members are required to re-determine eligibility every 12 months.
 After 10 months of coverage with the WVCHIP, the child's parent or guardian will receive a letter from their local DHHR office to re-determine eligibility.
-Promptly returning the application will help assure that the child will not have a gap in coverage.
-Coverage for pregnant women will end 60 days after the birth occurs and is not renewable.
+Promptly returning the application helps assure that the child will not have a gap in coverage.
+Coverage for pregnant women ends 60 days after the birth occurs and is not renewable.

-When Coverage Ends: The child becomes ineligible to receive benefits through the WVCHIP plan for the following reasons:
+When Coverage Ends: Members become ineligible to receive benefits through the WVCHIP plan for the following reasons:

-- 1) The member's 12-month period of continuous eligibility ends, and the child's guardian does not reapply for benefits - 2) The member reaches the maximum age of 19, and the child's coverage will end on the last day of the month of the child's 19th birthday.
-For example, if a child covered by the WVCHIP plan turns 19 on March 2, the child will be eligible to receive benefits through March 31.
-Note: If the child is receiving inpatient hospital services on the date he/she would lose eligibility due to the attainment of maximum age, coverage continues until the end of the inpatient stay. - 3) The member moves out-of-state - 4) The member dies

-- 5) The member is covered by Medicaid when the member or guardian chooses Medicaid over WVCHIP - 6) The member obtains individual or group health insurance coverage - 7) The member was approved in error and is not currently eligible - 8) The pregnant woman's coverage ends the last day of the month 60-days after the birth occurs
+- The child's 12-month period of continuous eligibility ends, and the child's guardian does not reapply for benefits. - The child reaches the maximum age of 19; coverage will end on the last day of the month of the child's 19th birthday.
+For example, if a child covered by the WVCHIP plan turns 19 on March 2, the benefits will continue through March 31.
+Note: If the child is receiving inpatient hospital services on the date he/she would lose eligibility due to the attainment of maximum age, coverage continues until the end of the inpatient stay. - The pregnant woman's coverage ends the last day of the month 60-days after the birth occurs. - The child moves out-of-state; child or guardian must call to notify. - The child dies. - The child is covered by Medicaid when the child or guardian chooses Medicaid over WVCHIP. - The child obtains individual or group health insurance coverage. - The child was approved in error and is not currently eligible.